AugustinWinther/structured-uib/README.md

-# Structured-UIB - A lab report template for the course PHYS114 at UiB
+# Structured-UiB - A lab report template for the course PHYS114 at UiB

 Report template to be used for laboratory reports in the course PHYS114 - Basic Measurement Science and Experimental Physics, at the University of Bergen (https://www.uib.no/en/courses/PHYS114).
 The template is in Norwegian only as of now.
 English support may be added in the future.